 Howard Kennedy has gone through some pretty major changes in recent years — and seems to have emerged in good shape, proving the doubters wrong.
-The product of a 2013 merger between sensible corporate outfit Howard Kennedy and the slightly quirky media law-slanted Finers Stephens Innocent, the combined firm initially seemed an unlikely jumble of practice areas and personalities.
-But a successful consolidation has seen turnover tick up towards £50 million and profit per equity partner rise to over half a million pounds.
+The product of a 2013 merger between sensible corporate outfit Howard Kennedy and the slightly quirky media law-slanted Finers Stephens Innocent, the combined outfit initially seemed an unlikely jumble of practice areas and personalities.
+But a successful consolidation has seen turnover hit £57 million and profit per equity partner rise to over £600,000.

 Howard Kennedy’s financial services and real estate departments have led the growth charge, while the firm’s tech and media work, led by high profile co-founder Mark Stephens, adds glamour to the mix.

-A move out of the West End a couple of years ago — where both legacy firms had been based — to swanky 1 London Bridge overlooking the Thames and the City is symbolic of the new Howard Kennedy ethos.
+A move out of the West End several years ago — where both legacy firms had been based — to swanky 1 London Bridge overlooking the Thames and the City is symbolic of the new Howard Kennedy ethos.
 Instructions are increasingly coming in from the banks, companies and start-ups across the river.

-What all this means for rookies at the firm right now is a reasonable combination of decent work upon which to cut their teeth and a “very decent” work/life balance.
+What all this means for rookies at the firm right now is a reasonable combination of decent work upon which to cut their teeth and a “really good” work/life balance.
 “Back in time for Antiques Road Trip,” quips one trainee.

-The training is solid, with insiders reporting “regularly being taken to client meetings, mediations and court” and “superiors [who] are very good at making sure that I get out the door at a decent time on a regular basis”.
-Partners are “pretty approachable on the whole” with “a couple of grumpy characters”, but the open plan office “helps foster a genuinely non-hierarchical culture where everyone is very approachable”.
+The training is solid, with insiders reporting plenty of “hands-on experience” thanks to “regularly being taken to client meetings, mediations and court.
+Senior lawyers are said to be “very good at making sure that I get out the door at a decent time on a regular basis”, while partners are described as “pretty approachable on the whole” with “a couple of grumpy characters”, but the open plan office “helps foster a genuinely non-hierarchical culture where everyone is very approachable”.
 “It’s a collaborative rather than competitive environment,” one rookie sums up.

 The firm can also be apparently “very social” with lawyers sometimes “all walking out the door together to go to the nearest pub”.

-Not that they’ve been seeing much of the view lately with moves to more agile ways of working amid the COVID-19 lockdown.
+Not that they’ve been seeing much of the view lately with moves to more agile ways of working amidst the pandemic.
 On the whole the firm adjusted well.
-“They offered everyone screens and printers etc. and we were already set-up with our own laptops and phones.
-We also did a test WFH day before the government announcement,” one rookie tells us.
+“They offered everyone screens and printers and we were already set-up with our own laptops and phones,” one spy tells us.
+But another explains the firm “loses points for not being able to expense WFH equipment”.
 And since the lockdown, we’re told the firm has become “very eco-friendly!”

 International secondments are rare (the firm can’t be faulted on this as it only has one office), although trainees do get to go along with their supervisors on the odd business trip — and have travelled to, among other places, the US, Hong Kong and Stockholm.
 Client secondments, meanwhile, are not offered during the training contract stage.